-Europe accounted for the largest share of arrivals in 2017, followed by Asia and the Pacific, the Americas, Africa, and the Middle East.
+Europe traditionally accounts for the largest share of arrivals, followed by Asia and the Pacific, the Americas, Africa, and the Middle East.

 Tanzania´s hotel occupancy rate was estimated at 53.8% in December 2019 compared to 44.9% in December 2018.

-Tanzania’s tourist attractions fall into 2 main categories: wildlife and beach.
+The natural attractions fall into two main categories: wildlife and beach.

 Tanzania Wildlife & Beaches

 Tanzania’s wildlife resources are considered among the finest in the world.
-Tanzania is the only country, which has allocated more than 25% of its total area for wildlife national parks and protected areas.
+Tanzania is the only country, which has allocated more than 25% of its total area to wildlife national parks and protected areas.

 According to a survey conducted by SafariBookings.com, Tanzania’s Serengeti National Park was voted Africa’s best safari destination for 2020, followed by Mana Pools (Zimbabwe), Mala Mala (South Africa), Okavango Delta (Botswana), and Lower Zambezi (Zambia).

-Other additional natural attractions include the white sandy beaches of the Zanzibar archipelago, of north and south of Dar es Salaam, and excellent deep-sea fishing at Mafia and Pemba Islands.
+Other additional natural attractions include the white sandy beaches of the Zanzibar archipelago, those north and south of Dar es Salaam, and excellent deep-sea fishing at the Mafia and Pemba Islands.

 Tanzania is prized for its superb trophy hunting (sport hunting or safari hunting).